greencloudcomputing/docs/docs/api/dispatcher.md

 -   Developers can send many HTTP requests and await the responses.
 -   The Dispatcher acts as a broker - matching up the incoming requests with the most appropriate node to handle the work load.

-In time Green Cloud will have multiple dispatchers around the globe.
+In time GreenCloud will have multiple dispatchers around the globe.
 Our vision is to host small centers that will be powered by onsite renewable energy.
 With our paradigm of farming out work load to members we anticipate that our energy requirements for Dispatcher will be dramatically less than the current modern data center.

 The Dispatcher consists of a suite of microservices all working together to perform the collective tasks that make up the Dispatcher.
 This includes but is not limited to -: